zimfw/archive/README.md

 archive
 =======

-Provides `archive` and `unarchive` functions for easy archive manipulation.
+Provides `archive`, `unarchive` and `lsarchive` functions for easy archive manipulation.

-Suffix aliases are also provided, so archives can be directly unarchived.
+Suffix aliases are also provided, so files can be directly unarchived.

 This module will make use of `pbzip2` and `pigz` if available to make use of all available CPU cores.

 Functions
 ---------

   * `archive` generates an archive based on file extension.
-Syntax is `archive myarchive.tar.gz /path/to/archive`
+Syntax is `archive myarchive.tar.gz /path/to/be/archived`
   * `unarchive` unarchives files based on the extensions.
-Syntax is `unarchive myarchive.7z`
+Syntax is `unarchive myarchive.tar.gz`
+  * `lsarchive` lists archives contents based on the extensions.
+Syntax is `lsarchive myarchive.tar.gz`

 Archive formats
 ---------------